smtbhd32/Access-Control-System/README.md

 request their admin for access.
 After the admin approval, the user can access those applications

-# This webapp runs on flask-based server...
+This webapp runs on flask-based server...

-# You can access the project using it's live link: http://smtbhd32.pythonanywhere.com/
+You can access the project using it's live link: http://smtbhd32.pythonanywhere.com/

-OR

 # You can run the server on your computer following below steps:
 1. Download the main folder as zip